🤝How to Stake TARAL?

 Step 6: Retrieve Private Key for Staking.

-Change directory to the location where your private key file (validator.key
+Change directory to the location where your private key file (validator.key) is stored.

 Step 7: You must have 20000 TARAL in your wallet.
 Execute the following curl command in your terminal to check the balance of your wallet address: